-Helene Marsh and Sarah Loughran, MC 43, applied their advocacy skills to encourage the County and seven cities and town in Marin to purchase all of their electricity through the Deep Green program offered by MCE, which ensures that all electricity purchased is generated by renewable energy sources.
-They have been successful in persuading Larkspur, Corte Madera, Novato, San Rafael, Ross and most notably Marin County to commit to Deep Green.
-Through their thus far, an estimated 4000 metric tons of greenhouse gas emissions will be taken out of the atmosphere annually, roughly equivalent to 9,500,000 miles driven by an average passenger vehicle.
+Helene Marsh and Sarah Loughran, MC 43 (Master Class 43 graduates), applied their advocacy skills to encourage the County and seven Marin municipalities to purchase their electricity through the Deep Green program offered by MCE, which ensures that all electricity is generated by renewable energy sources.
+They have been successful in persuading Larkspur, Corte Madera, Novato, San Rafael, Ross, Mill Valley, Tiburon and most notably Marin County to commit to Deep Green resulting in an estimated 3,900 metric tons of greenhouse gas emissions to be taken out of the atmosphere annually - roughly equivalent to taking 835 passenger cars off the road.

 Tarp Your Load